 There is a large, free, public car park at the front of the building.
 There is a small refreshment area with tables and chairs.
-Tea, herbal tea, coffee, hot chocolate and water are available, and there is also a vending machine selling snacks.
+Tea, herbal tea, coffee, hot chocolate and water are available, and we also sell snacks.
 A sandwich van visits the premises every weekday at around 10 am, and a different hot food and sandwich van visits at about 1.15 pm (except on Mondays).

 There are three disabled parking spaces for Building 1 and three for Building 2.
 Both buildings have disabled toilets.
 There is a height-adjustable desk in the searchroom, and a hearing loop in Building 1 reception, searchroom and learning room, as well as a portable hearing loop for the rest of the site.